U of M Wordmark

 The meaning of test results:

-• Negative means no HIV antibodies found, either because you have not been infected with HIV, or you have not yet developed antibodies.
-(Antibodies develop within six months after infection.)
+• Negative means no HIV antigen or antibodies found, either because you have not been infected with HIV, or you have not yet developed antigen or antibodies that can be seen on the test.
+(For most people, antigen or antibodies can be identified on the test within 2 to 6 weeks after infection.)

-• Positive means HIV antibodies were found.
-HIV is present and you are able to infect others.
+• Positive means HIV antigen or antibodies were found.
+A follow-up test will be conducted.
+If the follow-up test is also positive, HIV is present and you are able to infect others.
 It does not necessarily mean that you have symptoms.

 • Indeterminate means that the test result is unclear and should be repeated.